AnkitBaliyan1/NLP_Twiter_disaster_detection_and_monitoring/README.md

 Before finalising the model, multiple models were tested.

 Models tested:
-  1. Logistic Regression
+  1. Logistic Regression,
-  2. Decision Tree Classifier
+  2. Decision Tree Classifier,
-  3. Random Forest Classifier
+  3. Random Forest Classifier,
-  4. Support Vector Machine from Naivee Bayes
+  4. Support Vector Machine from Naivee Bayes,
   5. MultinomialBL

 Not only multiple models were tested, but multiple freature extraction and feature reduction techniques were also considere.